shreddism/TheSaturnCollection/README.md

 Self explanatory.
 Full area PTK-470 can work with 1.
 Full area CTL-472 can work with 0.5.

 #### X Modifier
-This setting is broken on 0.7.0!

 Multiplies the X values that the internals of the filter work on and divides outputs by the value.
 Makes the entire filter screen-space (if done right)!
 Example: 2560x1440 display (16/9) and 90x60 area (3/2) makes (16/9) / (3/2), which appears to be 1.185185 repeating.
 This value would be used.

 # Custom Reset Absolute Mode
 You may need to apply and save multiple times for settings to apply properly.

-Multiple binding options are available to move your area.
-These are pretty much self explanatory and pretty much anything can be done with these abilities.
+Multiple options are available to move your area.
+These are pretty much self explanatory and pretty much anything can be done with a combination of these.

 ## Reset Modes